icecube/icetray-public/dataclasses/resources/docs/upgrade_calibration_status_classes.rst

   and is stored as :cpp:struct:`LinearFit`.

 Temperature
-  Temperature of the DEgg Mainboard, measured in degrees Celsius.
-This is used to determine the Droop time-constant value (see
+  Temperature of the DEgg Mainboard, measured in Kelvin.
+This is used to determine the Droop time-constant value (see ``TauParams``).
-  ``TauParams``).

 TauParams